Skip to main contentSkip to main navigationSkip to footer content

 Disney Co-Operative

 The Disney Co-Operative internship uses a directed working and learning experience to expand knowledge of successful organizational practices.
 This co-op is designed to meet a participant’s need for an integrated experiential program that provides transferable knowledge and skills to all participants.
 Students work an average of 35 hours a week at Walt Disney World during the fall or spring semester.
-NOTE: The student is responsible for making the
+NOTE: The student is responsible for making the necessary transportation arrangements to Walt Disney World or Disneyland.

-PR: 2.0 G.P.A. and Permission of Division
+PR: 2.0 GPA and Permission of Division